 Car insurance for 17-year-olds

-Find out the average cost of car insurance for a 17-year-old and the cheapest cars to insure.
+Find out the average cost of car insurance for a 17-year-old, the cheapest cars to insure, and how to cut insurance premiums.

 Why is car insurance more expensive for 17-year-olds?